Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Set-valued uncertainty measurement model

-We now formalize an observability metric that we will subsequently utilize to design estimation-aware trajectories.
-This metric is developed such that maximizing its lower bound improves observability of the state, hence improving measurement driven estimation.
-We will then show that this metric can be augmented to a conventional optimal trajectory design problem for generating estimation-aware trajectories.
-The model that we consider for the trajectory planning problem is built upon the discrete time linear time invariant system of the form,
+This section formalizes an observability-based metric that is subsequently used to design estimation-aware trajectories.
+In particular, this metric is developed such that maximizing its {\em lower bound} improves observability of the state, hence improving the measurement-driven estimation process.
+Subsequently, it is shown that this metric can be augmented to the objective of a baseline trajectory generation algorithm.